 It is not uncommon in the West to hear that Buddhism is not a religion.
-The reason is, of course, that Buddhism does not postulate a God located outside and above the human world.
+On one hand, it does not postulate a creator God separate from his creation, on the other it does not insist on belief in a dogma.
 Yet, when in the 1950s, Zen philosopher Nishitani Keiji was asked to define religion in an essay, he felt so inspired that he wrote six essays which were published in 1961 under the title Shūkyō to wa nanika, meaning “What is Religion?”
 Using his own experience of Zen Buddhism as well as extensive readings on Christianity, he undertook an exploration of the concept of religion, that which can be found at the heart of all religions, however different their dogma and practices appeared to be.

 As he embarked on this task, Nishitani was following in the footsteps of Nishida Kitaro, also a Zen philosopher and the founder of the Kyoto School of Philosophy, who had described his own philosophy as the “religious worldview“ in “The Logic of the Place of Nothingness and the Religious Worldview.”